-- (1) To create an attractive lighting system to enhance visibility and safety, while minimizing glare and contrast. - (2) To encourage exterior lighting that is functional, aesthetically pleasing, and complimentary to the architectural style of buildings. - (3) To preserve and enhance the region's dark sky while promoting safety, conserving energy and preserving the environment for astronomy.
+- (1) Intent To create an attractive lighting system to enhance visibility and safety, while minimizing glare and contrast. - (2) To encourage exterior lighting that is functional, aesthetically pleasing, and complimentary to the architectural style of buildings.

+Page 142 of 205 Hayden Development Code - March 1, 2022 (3) To preserve and enhance the region's dark sky while promoting safety, conserving energy and preserving the environment for astronomy.